These are the six wines we’re most excited about right now. Small production, personally selected, limited quantities.

 THE APPELLATION: GEVREY-CHAMBERTIN

 Gevrey-Chambertin is, by many measures, the most famous red wine village in Burgundy.
-It is home to nine Grand Crus, including the Chambertin itself — the vineyard Napoleon reportedly brought on his campaigns.
 The village-level appellation covers a wide area, and quality varies enormously: the best parcels are on the gentle mid-slope above the village, on thin, well-drained limestone soils that produce wines of structure and aromatic complexity.
 The worst are on the flat ground below the Route Nationale, where heavier, more fertile soils produce dilute, over-cropped wine.

 THE VINEYARDS & PRODUCER

 Mark blends from three distinct parcels: La Justice, a parcel at the northern end of the village; Croix des Champs, on mid-slope ground with lighter soils; and En Pallud, a site on the slope above the village proper.
 The blend gives him aromatic complexity — the lifted floral and red fruit character of the higher parcels — alongside the structural backbone of La Justice.
 The 50–60% whole-cluster fermentation (leaving the grape stems in the vat, a technique that adds spice and freshness) is a deliberate choice in a village-level wine: it creates complexity and texture without the need for new oak.
-Mark built his cellar, Le Shed, in Gevrey-Chambertin in 2016 after a decade making wine at Yarra Yering in Australia under the late Dr. Bailey Carrodus — an education in restraint, precision, and letting terroir speak.
+Mark moved to Burgundy is 2007 and how has a newish winery he affectionately calls Le Shed in Gevrey-Chambertin.
+He spent a decade making wine at Yarra Yering in Australia under the late Dr. Bailey Carrodus — an education in restraint, precision, and letting terroir speak.

 Domaine Amiot et Fils · 2021 Gevrey-Chambertin 1er Cru ‘Les Combottes’